Strict linear prices in non-convex European day-ahead electricity markets: Optimization problem of the auctioneer

 If, on the other hand, the ramping condition (\ref{nb:ramprate}) on an interconnector $c=\rs$ is only binding (i.e., satisfied with equality) in two consecutive hours $t$ and $t+1$, and there is still available transfer capacity in that time window, then the condition simplifies to:

 This establishes that the price difference at one point in time can have an impact on the price difference in the following ones.

-The condition also implies, that prices of adjacent areas can only deviate if at least one respective transmission constraint is active.
-In particular it is sufficient, that in one hour the transmission is limited only by the ramping condition and not by the available transmission capacities to trigger a price difference.
-It holds (terms in square brackets are only present if $t+1\in T$):
+As mentioned before the flow price condition implies that prices of adjacent areas can only deviate if at least one respective transmission constraint is active (terms in square brackets are only present if $t+1\in T$):

-\item{\textbf{filling condition of hourly net curves.}} \new This constraint represents the optimality conditions of an hourly bid.
-Participants who submit hourly bids are modeled as price takers.
-In the optimization problem associated with an hourly bid $h$ the price is exogenously given and the only remaining decision variable is $\delta_h$.
+\item{\textbf{Filling condition of linear bid curves.}} This constraint represents the optimality conditions of linear bid curves.
+Participants who submit linear bid curves are modeled as price takers.
+In the optimization problem associated with a linear bid curve $h$ the price is exogenously given and the only remaining decision variable is $\delta_h$.
 The objective is to maximize the economic surplus.
-In the next chapter we will explain the following integral in more detail.